rubygems/rubygems-aws/README.md

 To start and provision a VM, run: `vagrant up <name>`.

 ### Hacking on EC2

-Add your user to the "users" databag (`chef/data_bags/users`).
-  You can look at the other users for the schema.
-  You can generate an encrypted password using `mkpasswd -m sha-512` or `openssl passwd -1`.

 Boot EC2 instances and boostrap them: